Upper Grand Canyon Amazon

 TRIP LEADER AND TEAM MEMBERS:

-(1) Rocky Contos (scheduled trip leader on the Sep and Jan launches), descended the entire Marañon from its headwaters on Río Lauricocha to Iquitos between July and September 2012, and led the latest 20+ person 30-day expedition Sep-Oct2013 (a big success!).
+(1) Rocky Contos (scheduled trip leader on at least part of all 2014 launches), descended the entire Marañon from its headwaters on Río Lauricocha to Iquitos between July and September 2012, and led two 20+ person 30-day expeditions [Sep28 and Jan16].
 In 2012, he also paddled all of Ríos Apurímac, Mantaro, and Urubamba as part of his Headwaters of the Amazon expedition.
+He discovered the most distant source of the Amazon [see articles C&K, Outside, Nat.Geo, FoxNews, LaRepublica].
 He has explored nearly every river in Mexico including >100 first descents covering ~8,000 km of river and ~55,000 m of drop.
 Rocky believes the Marañon is the finest Grand Canyon-style raftable river in the South America.
 He is fluent in Spanish and has organized many Grand Canyon length trips.
 Several articles have featured Rocky (American Whitewater; Kayak Session; Canoe & Kayak).
 While attaining his Ph.D. in neuroscience (see CV), Rocky worked as a kayak instructor and guide for UCSD's Outback adventures from 1993-1996 and gained valuable trip planning skills for large groups.
 Although primarily a kayaker, Rocky started rafting in the mid-1990s in order to introduce more people to the wonders of river travel.
 Since then and throughout his years as a postdoctoral research associate, he organized numerous large group raft and kayak expeditions, including five through Grand Canyon (18-22 days), three on the Salmon River (4-10 days each), two on Río Mulatos-Aros (8-11 days), five on Río Usumacinta (7-8 days each), and dozens to destinations such as the Salt, Kern, Rogue, Deschutes, John Day, Thompson, Similkameen, and Baja California (2-6 days each).
 Rocky had dreamed of rafting the Marañon for over 10 years and has all the maps and information.
 Rocky founded SierraRios with the goal of conserving the rivers of Latin America, and hopes that increased awareness and enjoyment of the resource will lead to protection.
 He is organizing all aspects of the trip.
 He likely will be rowing a large cataraft with gear and passengers, but may safety kayak if a competent rower is availlable.

-(2) Other guides/trip leaders are to be decided, but likely will be selected from Rocky's Peruvian guide friends - Juan de Ugarte, Pedro Peña, Julio Baca, or others from Apurimac Explorer (Alonso, Romel or Victor).
-Pedro and Julio are scheduled to be on the September launch.
+(2) Other guides/trip leaders are to be decided, but likely will be selected from Rocky's Peruvian guide friends - Pedro Peña, Julio Baca, Victor Baca, Alonso Campana, Victor Memdivi (Bacteria), or others from Apurimac Explorer.
+On all trips launching in 2014, Pedro or Julio are scheduled to be trip leaders when Rocky isn't.

 (3) Monti Aguirre from International Rivers will likely join a trip sometime in the future.

 (4) In the jungle Aguaruna areas, it is not possible to pass without approval from the Aguaruna nation [you will be detained and possibly robbed/attacked].
-We intend to have along Eusebio Chumpi again and teach him a little more about rafting.
+We generally take along Eusebio Chumpi, Manasés Chumpi, friends/relatives of them, and sometimes Segundo Valera for safe interactions.
 See more about Eusebio at the SierraRios Local Guide Training Program.

 (5) All oarsmen will be experienced river runners and raft captains guides with extensive experience.
 Non-experienced and less-experienced participants are welcome to join as raft paddlers/passengers and will have the opportunity to kayak easier sections of the river.